robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-2-dns-spoofing.md

 in a terminal.
 This command needs to be run as `sudo` because it is listening on a low-numbered, sensitive port.

 Now when you try to visit a website on your smartphone, you should see a DNS request printed out on your laptop's terminal.
 Since the request is not designed for easy human reading, it will mostly look like garbled nonsense.
-However, you should still be able to make out the domain of the website you are trying to visit, somewhere amidst the gibberish.
+However, you should still be able to make out the hostname of the website you are trying to visit, somewhere amidst the gibberish.

 <p style='text-align: center'>
   <img src="/images/tcp-2-ncat-output.png" />